tapio/live-server/README.md

 Troubleshooting
 ---------------

 Open your browser's console: there should be a message at the top stating that live reload is enabled.
+Note that you will need a browser that supports WebSockets.
 If there are errors, deal with them.
-You will need a browser that supports WebSockets.
+If it's still not working, [file an issue](https://github.com/tapio/live-server/issues).

 How it works